shubhamiu/Socket/README.md

 # Socket-Server

-This README provides instructions on how to set up and run the project.
-The Setup is divided into 2 parts which are setting up the messenger server and setting up the Socket server
+This README provides instructions on how to set up and run the project. server

 ## Prerequisites